Council Regulations 1 of 2010

 (4) Management of the University's shareholdings in spinout companies is the responsibility of the Director of Finance.

 Oxford University Endowment Management Limited (“OUEM”), a subsidiary company, is responsible for the management of certain investments of the University and those of The Oxford Funds.
 OUEM may delegate its authority to identified fund managers.
-The financial limits applicable are shown in Table E above.
+The Board of OUEM is responsible for managing delegated authority limits within OUEM in respect of the Funds it manages.

 (1) The University has the capacity of a natural person to manage, deal with and dispose of its property as it thinks fit; and this includes the power to invest, the power to borrow (and enter into contracts relating to derivative products ancillary to borrowings) and the power to charge its property as security.